Standing proudly as the highest point of Purbeck, you can walk to Swyre Head from various locations.

 Sheep tend to be grazed in the fields around Swyre Head, so it’s best to keep your dog on a short lead.

-There may also be other tempting wildlife around, such as pheasants and squirrels at certain times of the year – the landscape is quite open at points, so a dog with a good nose for a scent might disappear after it.
+There may also be other tempting wildlife around, such as pheasants and squirrels at certain times of the year and the landscape is quite open at points.

 Purbeck’s second Swyre Head